pardel/apidays-2021-what-developers-want/README.md

-# apidays-2021-what-developers-want
+# "What Developers Want"
-"What Developers Want" - apidays Live Paris 2021
+A talk I've given at apidays Live Paris in Deccember 2021.